Researching Genealogy and Family History

 Lloyd's Captains' Registers, 1851-1948.
 60 reels of microfilm.

 Registers containing an alphabetical list of certified masters, giving place and date of birth, the port and date of examination, the names of the ships in which he has served, whether he was master or mate, subsequent to the examination.
 To search the registers we require the approximate dates of service or the date of birth.
-The cost to search this colection is $40.00 per hour (one hour minimum charge).
-The search may take up to two hours.
+The minimum cost to search this collection is $50.00 (covers one hour of research).

 Registrar General of Shipping and Seamen, Agreements and Account of Crew, 1863-1938, 1951-1976.
 6,439 metres of textual material.

 Agreements and account of crew of British Empire vessels, containing the names of officers and seamen; their date and place of birth; the date and place of joining and leaving the vessel; the previous vessel; wages, rank and reason for leaving the vessel; ports of call and a description of the vessel.
 There is no nominal index to this series, therefore it is necessary for a researcher to provide the name of the vessel and the approximate years of service in order to initiate research.
 The Maritime History Archive maintains an index of the crew agreements and accounts for 1863-1938 in its archives.
 These lists can be searched by Official Number.
 For information on researching crew agreements and official logbooks, or to place an order for copies of crew agreements from the Maritime History Archive, please go to the Researching Crew Agreements page.
 English Parish Records Collection, 1269-1930.
 97 reels of microfilm